 So do we ‘do’ discourse analysis?
 How can we start examining complex qualitative data from many voices from a point of view of discourse?
 Like so many qualitative analytical techniques, researchers will usually adopt a blend of approaches: doing some elements of linguistic analysis, as well as critical discourse analysis for some parts or research questions.
 They may also draw on narrative and thematic analysis.
 But discourse analysis is often comparative, it lends itself to differences in the use of language between individuals, professionals and contexts.

 From a practical point of view, it can be started by a close reading of key words and terms, especially if it is not clear from the outset what the important and illustrative ones are going to be.
 For building a complete picture of discourse, a line-by-line approach can be adopted, but it’s also useful to use ‘codes’ or ‘themes’ to tag every use of some terms, or just significant ones.
+A qualitative software tool like Quirkos can help you do this.

 For critical discourse analysis, examination of primary data is rarely enough – it needs to be deeply contextualised within the wider societal or environmental norms that govern a particular subset of discourse.
 So policy and document analysis are often entwined and can be analysed in the same project.
 From here, it’s difficult to describe a single technique further, as it will greatly vary by type of source.
 It is possible in discourse analysis for a single sentence or word to be the major focus of the study, or it may look widely across many different people and data sources.